Burmese–Siamese War (1785–1786): Battle of Pakphing

 Prince Anurak Devesh marched his army of 15,000 men from Bangkok to encamp at Nakhon Sawan.
 He sent Chao Phraya Mahasena Pli to Phichit just south of Pakphing to face Nemyo Sithu.
-The Siamese army of Prince Anurak Devesh in Upper Chao Phraya Plains was at risk of being attacked from two directions; from Pakphing by Nemyo Sithu in the north and from Tak by Nawratha Kyawgaung from the west.
+The Siamese army of Prince Anurak Devesh in Upper Chao Phraya Plains was at risk of being attacked from two directions; from Pakphing by Nemyo Sithu in the north and from Tak by Nawrahta Kyawgaung from the west.
 Prince Anurak Devesh ordered Phraya Phraklang Hon to stay at Chai Nat to defend the rear lines against possible Burmese attacks from Tak.
 However, as both the Burmese and Siamese took their positions, neither sides engaged.

 Prince Maha Sura Singhanat and his generals returned from Ratchaburi to Bangkok in March 1786.
 King Rama I and Prince Maha Sura Singhanat devised the second-phase plan, in which King Rama I would lead armies to the north and Prince Maha Sura Singhanat to the south.
 King Rama I sent message to his nephew Prince Anurak Devesh at Nakhon Sawan, urging him to initiate the attacks against the Burmese.
 King Rama I marched the royal army of 30,000 men to Phichit to supervise campaigns in the northern theater, leaving Bangkok on March 10, 1786.
 As the king went to Phichit, Prince Anurak Devesh also moved to Phichit.
-King Rama I ordered another nephew Prince Thepharirak and Phraklang Hon at Chai Nat to march against Nawratha Kyawgaung at Tak.
+King Rama I ordered another nephew Prince Thepharirak and Phraklang Hon at Chai Nat to march against Nawrahta Kyawgaung at Tak.
 Prince Anurak Devesh and Mahasena Pli at Phichit eventually engaged with Nemyo Sithu at Pakphing, leading to the Battle of Pakphing on 18 March 1786.
 The Burmese were defeated and Nemyo Sithu withdrew westward.
 The Burmese fled to the west crossing the Nan River where they were massacred by the pursuing Siamese and the bodies filled the river.

-Relieving the Siege of Lampang
+Relieving the siege of Lampang

-After the Battle of Pakping, King Rama I ordered Chao Phraya Mahasena Pli, together with the king's half younger brother Prince Chakchetsada, to lead the Siamese army to the north to relieve the Siege of Lampang.
-When Prince Thepharirak sent Phraklang Hon had reached Kamphaeng Phet, however, Nawratha Kyawgaung at Tak retreated after the Burmese defeat at Pakping and the engagements did not occur.
+After the Battle of Pakping, King Rama I ordered Chao Phraya Mahasena Pli, together with the king's half younger brother Prince Chakchetsada, to lead the Siamese army to the north to relieve the siege of Lampang.
+When Prince Thepharirak sent Phraklang Hon had reached Kamphaeng Phet, however, Nawrahta Kyawgaung at Tak retreated after the Burmese defeat at Pakping and the engagements did not occur.
 As both the Burmese of the north and west had retreated, the king and Prince Anurak Devesh returned to Bangkok.

 Prince Kawila of Lampang had held out the town against the Burmese siege for four months.
 Mahasena Pli and Prince Chakchetsada reached Lampang in March 1786.
 The Siamese attacked the besieging Burmese at the rear and the Burmese Prince Thado Thiri Maha Uzana withdrew to Chiang Saen.
 Lampang was finally relieved from the Burmese siege.
 The Siamese was then able to repel the Burmese invasions in the Northern Theater.